Renny Harlin: Unproduced and upcoming films

+An action thriller entitled Fallen Cross was scheduled to go into production in winter 2014 with Harlin directing, from a screenplay by David Christopher O'Neill, for the Belgian production and financing group Umedia.
+The premise follows a reformed ex-mafia enforcer who tries protect his family from his former crime syndicate.
+Adrian Politowski and Karl Richards were attached to produce the project, which was developed to be turned into a film franchise.

 On 16 June 2017 it was announced Harlin will direct Hanging Coffins for Shanghai Film Group and Shanghai New Wave Films.
 On 18 June 2017, it was announced Harlin will direct Operation Somalia.
 The film's story, based on true events, revolves around a rescue operation against Somali pirates mounted by Chinese Special Operations Forces.

 On 8 May 2018, it was announced Harlin will direct Solara, a Chinese sci-fi epic revolving around an international team that must work together to save Earth from a global catastrophe.
 On 18 June 2018 it was announced Harlin will direct Operation Wild.

 On January 19, 2021, it was announced that Harlin will direct the new Inspector Palmu film, based on a character created by Finnish writer Mika Waltari.
 Although the film is shot in Finland, unlike the previous Finnish-language Palmu films, Harlin's film is becoming an international English-language production, where an actor is also being sought internationally for the title role.
 Filming of the new Inspector Palmu should begin at the end of 2024.

+In 2023, Harlin first eluded to the idea of developing additional films beyond his Strangers trilogy.
+He later stated that the ending of Chapter 3, intentionally has a cliffhanger ending to set up future installments.
+In a 2025 interview, Harlin reaffirmed his intentions to make another Strangers trilogy, and said that it would be made pending the success of the second and third films.

 A sequel to The Postcard Killings, entitled The Postcard Killer, was announced in May 2024 with Harlin slated to direct.
 Filming was set to begin in fall 2024 in London, Madrid, Florence and Latvia, but was later pushed to January 2025.

+In 2025, he was reported to direct the "'80s throwback" action film Trial by Combat, starring Aaron Eckhart.

 Personal life

 Harlin was married to actress Geena Davis from 1993 to 1998.
-He had a son, Lucas, with Davis' personal assistant in 1997, which prompted the divorce.
+He had a son, Lucas, with Davis's personal assistant in 1997, which prompted the divorce.
 Since September 2021, Harlin has been married to fitness athlete and school teacher Johanna Harlin (née Kokkila).
 They have a daughter, born July 2022 and a son, born April 2024, both in Miami, Florida.

 Harlin lived in the United States from the mid-1980s until 2014, when he moved to China.
 After Harlin finished the shooting of the Finnish film Reunion 3: Singles Cruise in 2020, he moved to Sofia, Bulgaria.
+He holds dual citizenship in Finland and the United States.